ktorio/ktor-documentation/topics/Pipelines.md

 ### Routing

-The [routing feature](Routing_in_Ktor.md) defines a nested pipeline attached to the Call phase in the Application pipeline.
+The [Routing plugin](Routing_in_Ktor.md) defines a nested pipeline attached to the Call phase in the Application pipeline.
 You can get the routing root node pipeline by calling `val routing = application.routing {}`.
 Each node in the `Route` tree defines its own pipeline that is later merged per each route.